David McKellar: Early years

 McKellar began his career in his native Scotland with junior clubs Saltcoats Victoria and Kilwinning Rangers, securing a move to English First Division club Ipswich Town in September 1972, managed by Bobby Robson.
-Among his youth teammates were future professionals George Burley, Robin Turner and Kevin Beattie.
+Among his youth teammates were future professionals George Burley, Robin Turner and Eric Gates and they won the FA Youth Cup in 1973.
 McKellar made 30 appearances for the reserve team over the next four years and failed to make a first team appearance.
 McKellar was also sent out on loan to lower division clubs Colchester United and Peterborough United and failed to make an appearance for either.
 He departed Portman Road in May 1976, after suffering from homesickness.

 Return to Scotland

 McKellar returned to Scotland to sign for Scottish League Premier Division club Dundee United on 22 May 1976, his 20th birthday.
 He failed to make a first team appearance and joined Scottish League Second Division club Forfar Athletic in September 1977.
 He made only one appearance for the club before dropping back into junior football to sign for Ardrossan Winton Rovers in 1977.
+While with Ardrossan Winton Rovers, Nairn County of the Scottish Highland Football League made enquiries for McKeller but no business was concluded due to the distance involved between McKellers home in Irvine and Nairn in the Highlands.